 The focus then for Wesley, was on the means of Grace.
 Over and over again Wesley stressed that for a means of Grace to actually be a means of Grace, it must be Spirit filled.
 Without the means being Spirit filled, it was just an empty form.
 Means of Grace are the seekers engagement in a response to God’s universal Grace extended to all, in Wesley’s terms, God’s prevenient Grace.

-Means of Grace
+Means Of Grace

-Prayer – in all its varieties ( different kinds of prayer are most helpful to different personality types, and we learn the type which makes our prayer life most fulfilling.) e.g.
+In all its varieties ( different kinds of prayer are most helpful to different personality types, and we learn the type which makes our prayer life most fulfilling.) e.g.

 - centering prayer